Fat Technologies

 They arrive intact to the small intestine, where they are absorbed with maximum efficiency.

-<span class="font-span">Solutions</span> Specific for <br>Monogastrics (Swine and Poultry)
+<em class="font-span">Solutions</em> Specific for Monogastrics (Swine and Poultry)

 Monogastric Solutions